Reviewed by Usama Ali, MPharm (GPhC: 2224726). Last reviewed: April 2026.

 Your GP can prescribe the combined pill or the mini pill after a short consultation.
 They check your medical history, take your blood pressure if needed, and discuss which type suits you.

 Sexual health clinics provide free, confidential contraception without a GP referral.
 Most offer walk-in appointments or online booking.
-They can assess you and supply the pill on the same visit.
+They can assess you and supply the pill on the same visit, so you leave with it in hand.

 Since December 2023, pharmacists in England can supply the contraceptive pill directly through the NHS Pharmacy Contraception Service.
 Around 90% of people in England live within 20 minutes of a community pharmacy (NHS England, 2025).
+You have a consultation, and if the pill is suitable, you walk out with it.
 No GP needed.
 The service covers both new starters and repeat supplies.

 Online NHS services let you access the pill from home.
-With Contraception Direct, you book a phone consultation slot, speak to a GPhC registered pharmacist, and your pill is posted in discreet packaging.
+With Contraception Direct, you book a phone consultation slot, speak to a GPhC registered pharmacist at a time that suits you, and your pill is posted in discreet packaging.
 Most deliveries arrive within 1 to 3 working days.

 "We see a lot of people who've been trying to get a GP appointment for weeks," says Usama Ali, MPharm (GPhC: 2224726), pharmacist at Contraception Direct.
 "With us, most people have their pill posted within a day or two of their call."